Updated on August 25, 2017

-Her poem appeared in the 21st edition of The Lady, a London-based publication “for elegant women with elegant minds.”
-That was September 15, 1998.
+Milligan’s poem appeared in the 21st edition of The Lady, a London-based publication “for elegant women with elegant minds.”
+It was published on September 15, 1998.

 The Lady has been in continuous circulation since 1885.
 Quoting the publisher, it is “widely respected as England’s longest running weekly magazine for women.”

-The magazine is notable for its classified advertisements for child care and domestic services.
+The magazine is notable for its classified advertising for child care and domestic services.
 It also has extensive listings for holiday properties.

 Every issue contains commentary, reviews, fashion news, food ideas, gardening tips, and more.
-The magazine publishes select content online for free.
+You can find select content online for free.

 Savoring home is really about loving your home – the people, the place, and the everyday life you’re called to.
 There is beauty in your daily world, but you have to slow down to see it.

-Is housework on your agenda today?
+Is housework on your agenda for this weekend?
 Scrubbing, mopping, vacuuming, dusting?
 Dust if you must, but remember: The world’s “out there.”
 Make time to explore it.

 Read a book, call a friend, walk in the sunshine, or tour a museum.
 Take a trip to a faraway place, if only in your imagination.
 Life is short, so make the most of your moments.